hpepper/idea-to-product/sad2md/README.md

   * for e.g. MSCs
   * TODO is a Diagram lke a mini viewpacket?

+### Assignment

+#### Create links from Viewpackets to the assignment viewpacket for a given TeamID

+* In the non-assignment viewpacket get the ComponentID
+* get component with ID
+* Look up a viewpacket with component TeamID

 ## Implementation notes

 ### How viewpacket is being used for rendering